tarapsharma/web/_pages/about.md

 experience working with the full Python data stack, and also have experience writing Spark jobs in Scala and Java.

+I have a bachelors degree in Mathematics from Sikkim govt.
+College Tadong, and MSc in Mathematics from Sikkim University, Gangtok where I did
+[my thesis][2] on The Stone-Cech compactification βX.
+My dissertation covers a range of topics in topology, functional analysis, measure theory, combinatorics, set theory, logic, dynamical systems, mathematical physics, computer science, and foundational studies.
+Its utility arises from its ability to extend spaces, functions, and structures to a compact, universal framework.
-I have a bachelors degree in Physics from Reed College, where I did [my thesis][2] on measurement of quantum entanglement in optical systems.
-After spending some time pursuing other interests,[^fnote2] I began working on my Ph.D. in Applied Mathematics at University of Colorado.
-My dissertation covers a range of topics in statistics, data analytics, and understanding noisy systems.
-For more details on all that, check out [my portfolio](/portfolio/), or take a look at [my resume][4].
+After spending some time pursuing other interests,[^fnote2] I began working on my Ph.D. in Applied Mathematics at Texas A&M University (TAMU)For more details on all that, check out [my portfolio](/portfolio/), or take a look at [my resume][4].

 I live at the [EcoVillage in Ithaca](https://ecovillageithaca.org/).
 Most recently, I